apache/submarine/docs/submarine-server/ml-frameworks/tensorflow.md

 We support Tensorflow job on kubernetes by using the tf-operator as a runtime.
 For more info about tf-operator see [here](https://github.com/kubeflow/tf-operator).

 ### Deploy tf-operator
+> If you don't have the `submarine` namespace on your K8s cluster, you should create it first.
+Run command: `kubectl create namespace submarine`

 Running the follow commands:
 ```
 kubectl apply -f ./dev-support/k8s/tfjob/crd.yaml